Religious development: Pre-operational intuitive religious thought

 Intuitive religious thought processes can occur in children up to seven or eight years of age.
 This type of thought is marked by unsystematic and fragmented thoughts.
 Children do not understand or comprehend the stories and the evidence of religions.

 Concrete operational thought

 Concrete operational thought occurs between the ages of seven or eight until 13 or 14 years of age.
 At this point, Piaget states that children start to focus on particular details of pictures and stories.

 Formal operational thought

 From the age of 14 and through the rest of adolescence, abstract religious thoughts start to occur.

 Early Adulthood

 At this age, people go through identity development which may lead them to start thinking deeper about religious beliefs.

 The importance of religion in the lives of people in early adulthood has been declining in the 21st century.
-Religious importance in early adulthood is still high in less developed countries compared to developed countries where its on the downfall.
+Religious importance in early adulthood is higher in less developed countries compared to developed countries.
+Recent findings illustrate that a revival of Christianity in Western countries, particularly among young people is currently occurring.